GlacioHack/xdem/doc/source/cli_accuracy.md

 :::

 :::{note}

+The `path_to_mask` parameter accepts both vector and raster masks.
+For the second case, pixels with a value of 0 are considered part of the mask, while any non-zero and nodata values are considered valid.

 To set the vertical CRS or to override one that might exist in the metadata with ``force_vcrs``, please refer to {ref}`vertical-ref`.

 The ``downsample`` parameter allows the user to resample the elevation by a round factor.
 The default value of 1 means no downsampling.